JoaoLopesF/SerialDebug/README.md

-Improved serial debugging to Arduino, with simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor.
+Improved serial debugging to Arduino, with simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor or SerialDebugApp.

 ## Contents